 We have a tradition in my family every Thanksgiving.
 Before we eat, we each go around the table and talk about what we are thankful for that year and in general.
 Usually, our gratitude surrounds our family, pets, major events, simple things (chocolate is not as of yet a scarce commodity), our health, our loved ones, and so much more.
-Rarely do contracts make that list.
+Rarely do business contracts make that list.

-But if you are a small business-owner, I want you to be thankful for your contracts.
+But if you are a small business-owner, I want you to be thankful for your business contracts.
 I bet even Santa has contracts( promises to all those houses for all those presents, employee agreements with the reindeers (or are they independent contractors?))

 And if you do not have small business contracts set up for your business, because they just seem so, well, contract-ey, let me help you bring in the spirit of the holidays directly to your business.